antonio-ramadas/palbum/README.md

 <details>
 <summary>Why did you do this?</summary>

-I listen to Spotify at work and I choose a playlist according to my mood or the mood I want to be.
+I listen to Spotify at work and I choose a playlist according to my mood or the mood I want to have.
 It so happens that each mood has multiple playlists and I kept changing.
 After some time, I grew tired of having to remember what track I was listening to after switching from one playlist and going back to another.
 I had found no solutions online and decided to put my skills into practice.

 > _Skip this part if you do not want to know the geeky details._
 >
 > I already had some experience with [Electron](https://electronjs.org), but none with [React](https://reactjs.org).
-Where I work we use React and since I am a junior software engineer that only had been working for a couple of months, I decided to do a small project to have a deeper understanding of  React and make better decisions at work.
+Where I work we use React and since I am a junior software engineer that only has been working for a couple of months, I decided to do a small project to have a deeper understanding of  React and make better decisions at work.
 At the time, I knew React did much more than I intended and still believe this, but I wanted to learn more.
 It is not a choice I regret.
 Actually, I am happy I did it and how much I have learned until now.

 After implementing this project, I noticed there are [at least 1099 votes for a native Spotify feature](https://community.spotify.com/t5/Live-Ideas/All-Platforms-Remember-Position-in-Playlist-Album/idi-p/55725) that does what Palbum is doing.
 At the time I am writing this, this feature has 269 comments and is the 75th most voted request out of 1620!
 I am happy to see that I am not the only one and that I have made something that is helpful to others until Spotify implements it.
 </details>

 ## :raised_hands: Acknowledgments

+Huge props to my brother for being alpha and beta tester, proof-reader and borrowing me his Spotify account.

 Icon made by Freepik from [www.flaticon.com](https://www.flaticon.com/free-icon/musical-notes-symbols_11178#term=musical%20note&page=1&position=35)